Skip to main content

 OYO operates a fundamentally different commercial model from commission-only OTAs.
 Properties on OYO sit on revenue-share or minimum-guarantee contracts, OYO owns the customer relationship, and SLA-based deductions for cleanliness, response time, or rating shortfalls land directly in the settlement file.
 Reconciling OYO is closer to platform-revenue-share reconciliation than to OTA commission reconciliation.

-See how TransactIG handles multi-surface hotel reconciliation
+See how TransactIG handles hotel + OTA settlement reconciliation